oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Public OpenPGP Key URL User ID
 <public-openpgp-key-url-user-id>
-It MUST be tested that the URL given as value of `public_openpgp_key_url` in the CSAF document delivers a public OpenPGP key with an email in the user ID matching the sibling property `email`.
+It SHALL be tested that the URL given as value of `public_openpgp_key_url` in the CSAF document delivers a public OpenPGP key with an email in the user ID matching the sibling property `email`.
-The test MUST be skipped if the URL results in a client or server error or the OpenPGP key retrieved is not in ASCII-armored format.
-The test MUST report if the user ID is not set or empty.
+The test SHALL be skipped if the URL results in a client or server error or the OpenPGP key retrieved is not in ASCII-armored format.
+The test SHALL report if the user ID is not set or empty.

 #quote(block: true)[
 The cases excluded are handled through tests